farambis/StatCompare-Whiz/markdown/dependent_parametric.md

 No closed form formulas were identified for the computation of a ($1-\alpha$) CI for the CL ES.
 Mastrich & Hernandez (2021) recommends to transform the bounds of the CI of $d_z$ "to provide a sense of uncertainty around the reported CLES" (p.733).
 The user of this application can transform the CI limits given by the application for $d_z$ using the above formula if they wish to do so.
 Otherwise, a $1 - \alpha$ percentile bootstrap CI is computed and can be used to communicate said uncertainty.

-A nonparametric estimator of the above population effect that does not make the normality or homoscedasticity assumptions of the CL ES, called the probability of superiority (PS; Grissom, 1994), is described in the documentation tab of the page on nonparametric ES for the dependent groups design.
+Two nonparametric estimators of the above population effect that do not make the normality assumption of the *CL* ES, are called the probability of superiority (*PS*; Grissom, 1994) and the *A* measure of stochastic superiority (Vargha & Delaney, 2000) (see the documentation tab of the page on nonparametric ES for the dependent groups design).
+As discussed by Grissom and Kim (2001) and Vargha and Delaney (2000) these estimators can be considered preferable to the  parametric estimator and if raw data is available the user is best advised to compute one of them alongside the *CL* ES.

 ## Measures of Nonoverlap